RS201918703/E-commerce-Database/README.md

 ### Description

 ### How to run
-- Run the code in ST207Database.ipynb
+- Run the code in ST207Database.ipynb on Google Colab
-- Before running
+- Before running, import amazon.csv into the environment

 ### Improvements